 Here are some of the most common reasons people are declined for credit.

-- you’ve made lots of late payments on other types of credit, such as credit cards, loans, car finance, utility bills, phone bills or mortgages
+- You’ve recently missed payments or made late payments on other types of credit, such as credit cards, loans, car finance, utility bills, phone bills or mortgages

-- you’ve exceeded your credit limit in the past
+- You’ve gone over your credit limit in the past

-- you’ve defaulted on a previous credit agreement by missing payments, this includes loans, credit cards, mobile phone bill and utility bills
+- You’ve broken the terms of a credit agreement by missing payments – this could be for loans, credit cards, mobile phone bills and utility bills

 Should I apply again?